SoftwareAG/webmethods-b2b-examples/as2-receive-edi-850-hybrid-create-sap-order/readme.md

-# Recieve 850(EDI Purchase Order) in B2B cloud using AS2 and create an Purchase Order in SAP ECC6(On-premise) using the hybrid connection.
+# Trigger an Order Ack IDoc in AP ECC6(On-premise) using the hybrid connection and Send 855(EDI Purchase Order Ack) in B2B cloud using AS2.

-Let us consider a use case where a hotel chain, Hilton, would like to receive business documents from its partner using webMethods B2B Cloud.
+Let us consider a use case where a hotel chain, Hilton, would like to send business documents to its partner using webMethods B2B Cloud.
 The partner, Costco, is a supplier of organic food items.
 It uses different document types like purchase orders, Purchase Orders and other food industry specific documents.
-Costco is the partner which shares the Purchase Order 850 EDI file over AS2 protocal.
+Costco is the partner which receives the Purchase Order Ack 855 EDI file over AS2 protocal.
 As an enterprise, Hilton should configure webMethods B2B cloud to enable the exchange of business documents with its partner.
 This design time configuration can be performed using B2B cloud UI.
 This involves creation of:
 	Enterprise profile (A profile that represents the hotel chain)